dgaydukov/cert-aws/sa/files/sa.md

 KEYS *
 ```
 There are 3 types of redis cluster in cf:
-* AWS::ElastiCache::CacheCluster - create redis cluster with 1 node
+* `AWS::ElastiCache::CacheCluster` - create redis cluster with 1 node
-* AWS::ElastiCache::ReplicationGroup - create redis cluster with replication (you can still have only 1 primary node, but usually 1 primary and many replicas)
+* `AWS::ElastiCache::ReplicationGroup` - create redis cluster with replication (you can still have only 1 primary node, but usually 1 primary and many replicas)
-* AWS::ElastiCache::GlobalReplicationGroup - global replication cluster (not supported, `An error occurred (ValidationError) when calling the UpdateStack operation: Template format error: Unrecognized resource types: [AWS::ElastiCache::GlobalReplicationGroup]`)
+* `AWS::ElastiCache::GlobalReplicationGroup` - global replication cluster (not supported, `An error occurred (ValidationError) when calling the UpdateStack operation: Template format error: Unrecognized resource types: [AWS::ElastiCache::GlobalReplicationGroup]`)

 ###### Systems Manager
 SM - tool that helps you to manage your aws resources and automate some tasks on them.
+SSM Agent - special software installed on ami (by default installed on most aws provided ami) with which SM can manage your ec2.
-When you create ec2 with SM agent role (this will give SM permission to interact with ec2), and later manage your ec2 from SM console (without need to connecting to instance with ssh), includes:
+When you create ec2 with SM role (this will allow agent running on ec2 to talk with SM), and later manage your ec2 from SM console (without need to connecting to instance with ssh), includes:
 * document (json/yaml configuration as code) - allows you to set a series of actions to be performed on ec2.
 You can create your own documents or use provided by default, including collecting inventory/metrics, installing apps and so on.
 * OpsCenter - place where ops team can view/resolve ops issues.
 It aggregates issues by creating OpsItems.
 On average OpsCenter reduce mean time resolution by 50%.
 * Explorer - interactive dashboard